chrultrabook/docs/src/docs/faq.md

 ## Linux Questions

-### How come audio isn't working on Ubuntu / Ubuntu forks?
+### Audio isn't working on Debian, Ubuntu or some other Distribution?

-- Ubuntu and Ubuntu-based distros may have issues and are not supported, try switching to another distro.
-Debian is a great alternative if you are used to Ubuntu.
+- Old (>1 year) LTS releases may have issues and are not supported, try switching to another distro.

-### Why are Ubuntu/Ubuntu based distros not supported?

-- They consistently break packages.
-- They have started to force snap on their users.
-- They have published an LTS distro with a non-LTS kernel.

-Becuse of these things, Ubuntu is unsupported.
-We will not help you fix issues on Ubuntu.

 ### What Linux distros are recommended?